This post may contain affiliate links.

 - Eggs: to help bind everything together.
 I haven’t tested this recipe out with flax eggs, but I imagine it would work.

 - Pumpkin puree: make sure to use pumpkin puree and not pumpkin pie filling.
 You can also substitute this with butternut squash or sweet potato puree.
+Use any leftover puree in a batch of pumpkin spice protein balls.

 - Coconut oil: other options you can use here are vegetable oil or butter if you are not dairy-free.